Innovative sustainable building through R&D

 Renewable energy: In 2019, we accelerated our purchase of renewable power adding close to 250 MW equivalent of clean power to our global electricity mix, including opportunities to generate renewable energy on our land by installing wind turbines and solar panel farms.
 In August 2020, for example, three wind turbines with a combined 4.5 MW capacity built on our site in Paulding, OH (US) began delivering power to the plant, eliminating the emission of at least 9,000 tons of CO2 annually.
 In India Ambuja Cement has recently commissioned an onsite solar plant at its Rabriyawas plant.
 The plant will have a capacity of 7.1 MW and will avoid 8,900 tons of CO2 emissions per year.

-Carbon capture: Holcim is continually exploring new strategies and technologies, such as carbon capture and usage and signed 4 pilot projects in the last 12 months, including 2 feasibility studies that received government funding.
+Carbon capture: Holcim is continually exploring new strategies and technologies, such as carbon capture, usage and storage.We are exploring their potential across over 30 pilot projects worldwide.

 Green products: Holcim’s wide range of low-carbon products (Susteno®, EcoPact or Evopact, AIRIUM®) enables us to reduce both CO2 emissions generated by the production process and CO2 emissions for our clients in the building sector.
 In 2020 we launched ECOpact, our green concrete in all our main markets.